moki-moki/web-obsi/README.md

 - [] Add optimistic updates and data revalidation
   - [] Add optimistc update when deleting a note inside a folder
 - [] Find better approach to deleting notes that are in folder
-- [] Implement loading skeleton on sidebar component
+- [x] Implement loading skeleton on sidebar component
+- [] Make a note page
+- [] Make editing note functionality